Parke Godwin (journalist): Biography

 In 1850, Godwin and his family allowed Catharine Forrest to stay with them during the public scandal that erupted surrounding her divorce from actor Edwin Forrest.
 Also in the 1850s, Godwin became an ardent abolitionist and felt that slavery diluted the American concept.
 In 1855, he asked: "What is America, and who are Americans? ...The real American gives his mind and heart to the grand constituent ideas of the republic... no matter whether his corporeal chemistry was first ignited in Kamschatka [sic] or the moon".
 Godwin was against slavery, but ridiculed the New England reform movements for not attempting to impact the rest of the country.
 He said, "If the Deity should consult New England about making a new world, they would advise that it should be made the size of Massachusetts, have no city but Boston and insist in making an occasional donation to a charitable institution and uttering shallow anti-slavery sentiments."

 Godwin became an associate editor of Putnam's Magazine with George William Curtis under managing editor Charles Frederick Briggs; the three also collaborated on a gift book called The Homes of American Authors (1852).
 Godwin expressed his antislavery sentiments in Putnam's and criticized then-president Franklin Pierce; backlash from Democrats hurt the circulation of the magazine, especially after November 1854, when Godwin published his essay "American Despotisms".
 In 1857, he and fellow editor Curtis supported Frederick Law Olmsted as designer of Central Park.

 In 1865, Godwin returned to the Evening Post.
 He became sole editor of Putnam's from January 1868 to November 1870.
+In June 1878, he succeeded Bryant as editor of the Evening Post after his father-in-law's death, remaining in that position for three years, until the paper was sold to Henry Villard.
 Later, he edited the posthumous works of William Cullen Bryant as Poetical Works (1883) and Complete Prose Writings (1884) as well as A Biography of William Cullen Bryant, with Extracts from his private Correspondence (1883).